kau910/kausen-ansari/README.md

 # kausen-ansari
-this is demo for git and gitub class
+this is demo for git and gitub class.